MoaaZ-22/Githup-Task/README.md

  - pagination on searched repos
  - intl and flutter intl to manage localization
  - very_good_analysis package to add comments to every code
+ - wrapper used to wrap list of screen to make any bloc context in wrapper shown